Smart Social Media for Community Theatre

 When you mix show promotion with mission-driven content, your feed reflects the full heartbeat of your organization.

-Your PR team cannot do it all.
-Encourage cast and crew to share photos and clips throughout the process.
+Engage Cast, Creative Teams, and Committees: Your PR team cannot do it all.
+Encourage cast, crew, and committees to share photos and clips throughout the process.
 Create a shared folder where everyone can drop material.
 When content comes from many voices, it feels more alive, and your team has more to work with.

-Design tools like Canva have their place, but they should not overwhelm your feed.
+Use Graphics Wisely: Design tools like Canva have their place, but they should not overwhelm your feed.
 Audiences want connection, not a slideshow of busy, overused templates.
 Graphics are best for sharing ticket details or dates.
-Beyond that, lean on strong photos and authentic clips that capture the life of your theatre.
+Beyond tthat, lean on strong photos and authentic clips that capture the vibe of your theatre.

-Sure, graphics can be helpful to get important information, but remember the litmus test above?
-Would I click on this?
-One way to encourage engagement is to post graphics in a series of tiles.
+One way to keep the feed looking good and still include necessary graphics is to post graphics in a series of tiles.
 Perhaps your first tile is a lifestyle shot or video, and then you swipe to the graphic, which displays all the information.
 The most important thing to remember is not to get to "Canva-happy".

 Build Community

 Social media should feel as alive as the shows you put on stage.
 Focus on real people, authentic stories, and strong visuals.
 Balance show promotion with fundraising, volunteer recognition, and community outreach.
 Choose quality over noise.
-When your feed reflects the heart of your theatre, audiences will not just attend.
+Bottom line?
+When your feed reflects the heart and humanity of your theatre, audiences will not just attend a show or two.
 They will belong.

 Recent Posts